 - 39.3 It is essential that commissioners use the tools within the Contract to set high standards for providers and to monitor service quality continually, alongside expenditure and activity levels and that they maintain a constant and close dialogue with providers about any issues relating to service quality.
-Local Quality Surveillance Groups offer an important forum through which commissioners can share information and intelligence about service quality with their local commissioning and regulatory partners. - 39.4 Detailed guidance on reporting requirements, on financial sanctions for breaches of quality requirements and on the use of contract management processes is set out slightly later in this document.
+Local Quality Surveillance Groups offer an important forum through which commissioners can share information and intelligence about service quality with their local commissioning and regulatory partners.
+Updated guidance on how to run an effective Quality Surveillance Group has been produced by the National Quality Board. - 39.4 Detailed guidance on reporting requirements, on financial sanctions for breaches of quality requirements and on the use of contract management processes is set out slightly later in this document.
 The remainder of this section focuses on specific quality aspects.